handsontable/handsontable/examples/README.md

 An example path to the code example: `examples/8.1.0/docs/angular/custom-id`

+It's worth noting, that the `examples` directory is defined as a `npm workspace`, as well as each of the `<framework>` directories within it.
+This allows installing shared dependencies for all the framework-specific examples.

 ### Live on production

 All code examples are available online.
 The base URL for the code examples is https://handsontable.github.io/handsontable/ and after the slash comes the path to the built project.